tidyverse/tidyverse.org/content/blog/testthat-3-0-0/index.md

 -   We have revamped non-interactive reporter to a better job of displaying skipped tests and written a vignette, [`vignette("skipping", package = "testthat")`](https://testthat.r-lib.org/articles/skipping.html), describing best practices (including how to test your own skip functions).

--   Made a number of tweaks to the various reporters that testthat uses in different places.
-Most importantly the reporter used by [`devtools::test()`](https://devtools.r-lib.org//reference/test.html) now display stack traces of warnings and errors that occur outside of tests making these problems substantially easier to track down.
+-   Made a number of tweaks to test reporting.
+Most importantly the reporter used by [`devtools::test()`](https://devtools.r-lib.org//reference/test.html) now displays stack traces of warnings and errors that occur outside of tests making these problems substantially easier to track down.
 (It also gets a number of new random praise options that use emoji).
 There's also a new reporter for use by [`devtools::test_file()`](https://devtools.r-lib.org//reference/test.html) which displays results more compactly.

 Acknowledgements
 ----------------